Tylan Wilson

 Scouting Report

-Tylan Wilson is a highly instinctual and physically imposing safety prospect from Mississippi.
-A consensus four-star recruit, his multi-sport background and impressive ball production project him as a potential multi-year starter at the Power Four level with scheme-versatile traits.
+Tylan Wilson is a highly instinctive and physically imposing safety prospect from Mississippi.
+A consensus four-star recruit, he projects as a versatile, multi-year Power Four starter with the potential to develop into a hybrid linebacker due to his frame and downhill playing style.

 Physical Profile